 Enjoy lunch on one of the luxury river cruises offering proper dining while the boat takes you on a 2.5h hour tour of Moscow’s main sites seen from a different perspective.
 Stroll along the river in Gorky Park grounds or take a picnic to the Moscow River banks filled with Muscovites taking in the summer sun on the grass covered shore.
 Take a walk along New and Old Arbat Streets today lined up with shops, artists, book stalls and European inspired cafes.

 Admire the Golden Triangle of the Kremlin, Red Square and St. Basil’s Cathedral at sunset when the sunlight reflects on the colourful and golden domes.
 Wine and dine when you visit Moscow and its several excellent restaurants and finish off the evening with an opera at the Bolshoi Theatre.
+Perfect way to spend a weekend in Moscow.

 Tours of Moscow